 Getting back to Rochester and my new post at Bausch & Lomb: I liked being a Foreign Sales Correspondent.
 It was a fun job with a touch of international allure.
 For one thing, the title on the business card could easily be confused with that of a Foreign News Correspondent like Edward R. Murrow.
 The difference became virtually indistinguishable at even the swankiest bars as the hour approached midnight.
 And it sounded so much better than ‘stock clerk’ for which there was, in any event, no business card.

 The intrigue didn’t stop there.
 I remember one incident where I received a request to quote on an unusually large number of our most expensive 7×50 binoculars, the kind Bausch & Lomb supplied to the U.S. Navy.
 The request arrived on a postcard – from Algeria.
 It was my first year on the job, but I had already received enough crackpot inquiries to recognize three marbles in a can when I saw them.
+A postcard?
 No sane person would try to save a nickel on postage to initiate a sixty-eight-thousand dollar business transaction.

 Letters were logged and stored in folders in the ‘General Files’ department down the hall from the Export offices.
 Ann Singles, the department head, knew of my involvement with motorcycle racing back in Germany.
 Her son competed in local rallies with an Austin Healey 3000.
 He had recently lost his navigator, and would I be interested?
 The following weekend I had my second ride in a sports car.
 For the next two years I split my free time between learning how to fly at the Hylan School of Aeronautics in Henrietta, NY and navigating in the big Healey.
 I liked the car so much that a few years later I bought the metallic ice blue MK II 3000 BJ7 (2+2) you see in the photo.